binnes/esp8266Workshop/part3/CLOUDANT.md

 ## Lab Objectives

-In this lab you will store the ESP8266 DHT environmental sensor data in a Cloudant database in IBM Cloud.
+In this lab you will store the device environmental sensor data in a Cloudant database in IBM Cloud.
 You will learn:

 - How to create a Node-RED flow that uses the Cloudant node
 - How to format a time series database record